SouthernMethodistUniversity/hpc_docs/docs/applications/python/conda_envs.md

 from inside the environment, which will generate a list of all the packages that were installed using ```pip```.

+This can make it easier to set up environments on different systems or for recording your environment for publications.
+Note: not all packages are available on all systems so this may not work if you are moving from a Linux machine to a Windows machine, for example.
+However, it is still useful as a starting place for setting up environments as similarly as possible.

 ## Using virtual environments

 To use virtual environments, we just need to load them before running our programs.
 This looks a bit different depending on how you are running.